Journey to the River Sea: Mr Trapwood and Mr Low

 Mr Trapwood and Mr Low are two detectives who search for Finn (who is the legitimate heir) on behalf of Aubrey Taverner.
 They are greedy, hoping only for money in exchange for their work, and are clumsy and unkind in their attempts to discover the boy.
 Two unwittingly comedic individuals, Mr Trapwood being harsh and tall and Mr Low being short with a high pitched tone, they wear only black suits despite the weather.
 Whilst being led astray from their mission by residents of Manaus and the Amazonian Natives (all of whom despise them, being friends of Bernard and Finn Taverner), they befall a series of comedic misfortunes.
 Their racism towards the Natives is also their downfall, as they are mocked by the tribes, refuse to change out of British attire and therefore overheat, and are easily deceived by Finn's charade towards the end of the novel due to their irrational prejudices.
 They are often referred to as 'the crows'.

 Miss Emily

 Miss Emily taught Maia in her boarding school before she left for Brazil.
 Miss Emily is very close to her sister, Miss Banks, and has a very strong bond with her.
 She is a comforting presence for Maia.
 She is in her 40s and is very kind.

 Professor Glastonberry

-Professor Neville Glastonberry (The curator of the Manaus museum) is friends with Bernard Traverner and Finn.
+Professor Neville Glastonberry (The curator of the Manaus Museum) is friends with Bernard Traverner and Finn.
 He helps Maia with the swap of Finn and Clovis, and he helps Miss Minton find Maia.
 His wife died a few years ago.
+He is rather quiet and reserved but is very kind in heart.
+He is a kind hearted person who always helps Maia.

+Sir Aubrey Taverner

+Sir Aubrey Taverner is an true Englishman who lost his son, Dudley, who died on a horseback accident as he broke his neck.
+He was the owner of Westwood (now going to be inherited by Clovis staging as Finn.) and wants Finn to return to England and take his place as the heir to Westwood, the Taverner family estate.
+From descriptions,he represents the rigid expectations of tradition and duty.